 France

-• Digitalization: The French government has introduced reforms to promote the development of digital healthcare (telemedicine), including increased opportunities to use health data and the creation of a digital health space for each patient.
+Digitisation: The French government is implementing reforms to promote the development of digital health care, including more opportunities to use health data and the use of a digital health space for each patient.
+Digitalisation is also a tool to focus more on prevention instead of curative care and give people greater control of their health.

-• Empowering patients: The active role patients play in their own treatment needs to be reaffirmed.
-The National Health Strategy’s goal is to provide everyone with the means to find, assess and make use of available expertise in order to make informed decisions concerning their own health.
+Greater patient control: The active role that patients play in their own treatment must be improved.
+The goal is to provide everyone with the means to find, assess and use available expertise.
+In order to make informed decisions about their own health, where there is a special role for mental health and healthy ageing, two topics considered priorities in France.

 From the perspective of the Netherlands the following market trends are of interest: